Light curves of time-dependent accretion disk in tidal disruption events: Introduction

 This paper is organized as follows.
 In Section 2, we present our disk model and derive the fallback rate in TDEs.
 In Section 3, we display our results and test the effect of different parameters on the light curve.
 In Section 4, we apply our disk model together with a photosphere to fit the UV emissions of ASASSN-15oi and ASASSN-14ae.
-In Section 5, we discuss the improvement of our model to be done in future work and other potential applications to observations.
-Summary and conclusion are presented in Section 6.
+In Section 5, we compare our results with previous works, and discuss the improvement of our model in future work and other potential applications to observations.
+Summary and conclusions are presented in Section 6.